Houston vs. Memphis NCAA Football Odds, Plays and Insights | November 19, 2021

 - In Memphis' 10 games this year, it has three wins against the spread.

-- Memphis' games this season have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).
+- Memphis' games this season have gone over the total in four out of nine opportunities (44.4%).

-- Memphis is 2-5 against the spread and 4-4 overall when the team churns out more than 292.4 yards.
+- In games that Memphis picks up over 292.4 yards, the team is 2-5 against the spread and 4-4 overall.

-- The Tigers have 17 giveaways this season, while the Cougars have 19 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.